paulb00th/galapagos/content/en/our-diving/our-diving.md

 <p>Please note: If you don't have an EFR certificate and want to take the Rescue Course, we can facilitate EFR co-incident training supplied by the PADI/SSI instructors who manage the island's decompression chamber.
 What better place could there be to learn!</p>
 </blockquote>

-Learn more about the [PADI Rescue Diver course](https://www.padi.com/courses/rescue-diver)
+Learn more about the [PADI Rescue Diver course](https://www.padi.com/courses/rescue-diver) *note, this link opens an external page.*

 **If you would like to book our Rescue Diver course, please [Contact Us](/contact?message=Enquiry%20about%20RescueDiver%20Course).**